intel-analytics/ipex-llm/README.md

    ```

 ### Text classification API
 *Analytics Zoo Text Classification API* provides a set of pre-defined models (using CNN, LSTM, etc.) for text classifications.
+(See more details [here](docs/docs/ProgrammingGuide/text-classification.md))

 ### Recommendation API
 *Analytics Zoo Recommendation API* provides a set of pre-defined models (such as Neural Collaborative Filtering, Wide and Deep Learning, etc.) for receommendations.
+(See more details [here](docs/docs/ProgrammingGuide/recommendation.md))

 ## Reference use cases
-Analytics Zoo provides a collection of end-to-end reference use cases, including *anomaly detection (for time series data)*, *sentiment analysis*, *fraud detection*, *image augmentation*, *object detection*, *variational autoencoder*, etc.
+Analytics Zoo provides a collection of end-to-end reference use cases, including *anomaly detection (for time series data)*, *sentiment analysis*, *fraud detection*, *image augmentation*, *object detection*, *variational autoencoder*, etc. (See more details [here](docs/docs/ProgrammingGuide/usercases-overview.md))